Chip & Joanna Gaines Brace For Ugly Lawsuit, Ex-Partner Claims Chip Stopped Talking To Him After Show Took Off

 She Knows notes that Lewis maintains his lawyer had emailed Chip regarding the lawsuit months before it was actually filed.
 Is Chip Gaines lying about the fact that his former business partners never reached out to him or is it the former business partners who are lying?

 In the lawsuit claim, Lewis and Richards reveal they owned 66 percent of Magnolia Realty.
 In 2013, however, the former business partners claim Chip Gaines convinced them to sell him their shares of the business for just $5,000.
 It was just days before Lewis and Richards sold Magnolia Realty to Chip Gaines that Gaines had signed on to HGTV with his wife to air Fixer Upper.
-As most know, the HGTV series is largely to credit as to why the value of Magnolia Realty skyrocketed.
+As most know, the HGTV series is largely the reason why the value of Magnolia Realty skyrocketed.

 'Fixer Upper' host Chip Gaines responds to $1 million lawsuit he's facing.
 See the @GMA First Look at 6:25AM on #ABC7 pic.twitter.com/xVGIlPi22k